hugues0/e-wallet/README.md

 ### Database Design

-The database is made of 3 tables, Customers, Wallets and Transactions as shown in the Entity Relationship Diagram illustration below:
+The database is comprised of 3 tables: Users, Wallets and Transactions as shown in the Entity Relationship Diagram illustration below:

  ![Tekana E-wallet ERD](./images/erd.png)